Sai Sivakumar

 Currently, there are four games in the Xenoblade Chronicles series.
 The first, Xenoblade Chronicles, was released in 2010 on the Nintendo Wii, notably reappearing as Xenoblade Chronicles: Definitive Edition on the Nintendo Switch in 2020.
 In 2015, Xenoblade Chronicles X released on the Nintendo Wii U, reappearing in 2025 on the Nintendo Switch as Xenoblade Chronicles X: Definitive Edition.
 Xenoblade Chronicles 2 released in 2017 on the Nintendo Switch, followed by Xenoblade Chronicles 3 in 2022 on the same console.

-The combat systems across the games are similar: the player controls one member of a party, which at a fixed rate automatically attack a targeted enemy.
+The combat systems across the games are similar: the player controls one member of a party, which at a fixed rate automatically attacks a targeted enemy.
 The player can make their controlled party member perform special moves, which are attached to a cooldown of some kind (other party members perform these special moves as well, but they are controlled by the game itself).
 The games also feature vast open worlds to explore, accompanied by several quests that non-player characters issue to the player.

 The stories in each game are not directly connected to each other, and each story grows towards a grand conflict full of brewing subplots as well as dramatic reveals.
 As an example, the premise of the first game is as follows, quoting directly from its script:

-Many years of the conflict between the Mechon and the Homs living on the Bionis take place.
+Many years of conflict between the Mechon and the Homs living on the Bionis take place.
 Eventually Shulk inherits the Monado, a special sword that is the only weapon that can damage the Mechon, from Dunban who had used it in the past to defend the Homs from the Mechon.
 But Shulk seems to have some kind of affinity with the Monado: while it is in his possession he occasionally gets visions of a near future that he can change in his favor.

 Shulk's childhood friend Fiora is killed in a conflict with the Mechon.
 Sworn to seek revenge, Shulk partners with Reyn, another close childhood friend of his, to defeat the Mechon.
 Along the way, Shulk joins forces with new and familiar faces in his quest to stop the Mechon's persistent assault on those living on the Bionis.
 The mysteries of the Monado and why the Bionis and the Mechonis fight each other linger, to be revealed...